ozpoo/portfolio-netlify/src/pages/about/index.md

 ---
 ![](/img/108566b2275a80713fef68496c2d9f0f.jpg)

-I care greatly for those I work with — my purpose as a creator is to be the conduit for others — to assist in the manifestation of tools and artifacts that enhance wellbeing and bring life to dreams.
+I care greatly for those I work with — I feel my purpose as a creator is to be the conduit for others — to assist in the manifestation of tools and artifacts that enhance wellbeing and bring life to dreams.

 My skillset provides me with the ability to see projects of many scales all the way through — from beginning to end.
 The value of this comes with the rewards of enhanced communication, increased success rates, better suited solutions, and for those in a pinch — the potential to cut down costs and timeline.
 I believe collaboration is huge — but over the years I have found myself working for many small businesses and startups who don't have quite the financial setup to hire that big-league think tank that comes with a large team.